IslandSQL/IslandSQL/README.md

 ### SQL\*Plus Substitution Variables

 [Substitution Variables](https://docs.oracle.com/en/database/oracle/oracle-database/23/sqpug/using-substitution-variables-sqlplus.html) can contain arbitrary text.
 They are replaced before the execution of a script.
 The IslandSQL grammar provides limited support for substitution variables.
-They can be used in places where a `sqlName` is valid.
-This is basically everywhere you can use an [expression](https://islandsql.github.io/IslandSQL/grammar.xhtml#expression) or a [sqlName](https://islandsql.github.io/IslandSQL/grammar.xhtml#sqlName).
+They can be used in places where a [sqlName](https://islandsql.github.io/IslandSQL/grammar.xhtml#sqlName) is valid.

 Here's an example of a supported usage: